Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 You will notice that the names of the functions are composed of two parts.
 Before the “.” you have the names of the generic functions that define a stack, and after the “.” you have the class name.
 This name format has semantic meaning; it is how generic functions figure out which concrete functions should be called based on the data provided to them.

-When the generic functions call `UseMethod`, this function will check if the first value the generic function was called with has a class.
+When the generic functions call `UseMethod`, this function will check if the first value the generic function was called with has an associated class.
 If so, it will get the name of that class and see if it can find a function with the name of the generic function (the name parameter given to `UseMethod`, not necessarily the name of the function that calls `UseMethod`) before a “.” and the name of the class after the “.”.
 If so, it will call that function.
 If not, it will look for a `.default` suffix instead and call that function if it exists.

 This lookup mechanism gives semantic meaning to function names, and you really shouldn’t use “.”s in function names unless you want R to interpret the names in this way.
-The built in functions in R are not careful about this — R has a long history and is not terribly consistent in how functions are named — but if you want to accidentally implement a function that works as a concrete implementation of a generic function, you shouldn’t do it.
+The built-in functions in R are not careful about this---R has a long history and is not terribly consistent in how functions are named---but if you don't want to accidentally implement a function that works as a concrete implementation of a generic function, you shouldn’t do it.

-If we call `push` on a vector stack, it will therefore be `push.vector_stack` that will be called instead of `push.default`.
+If we call `push` on a vector stack, it will, therefore, be `push.vector_stack` that will be called instead of `push.default`.

 ```{r}
 stack <- push(stack, 1)